 IRELAND'S MATERNITY LEAVE

-Expectant mothers in Ireland are entitled to 26 weeks maternity leave, there is also the right to take an additional 16 weeks of unpaid leave.
-The employee must take at least 2 weeks before the expected due date and at least 4 weeks after the baby is born.
+Expectant mothers in Ireland are entitled to 26 weeks’ maternity leave plus an additional 16 weeks of unpaid leave.
+The employee must take at least two weeks before the expected due date and at least four weeks after the baby is born.
 Most employees are entitled to Maternity Benefit from the Department of Social Protection (DSP) if Pay Related Social Insurance (PRSI) contributions are enough.

-Expectant fathers in Ireland are entitled to take 2 weeks paternity leave.
+Expectant fathers in Ireland are entitled to take two weeks’ paternity leave.
 This must be taken in one block within 26 weeks of the birth of the child.
-While on paternity leave an employee will usually be entitled to paternity pay from the Department of Social Protection, depending on meeting certain PRSI eligibility criteria.
+While on paternity leave, an employee will usually be entitled to paternity pay from the Department of Social Protection, depending on meeting certain PRSI eligibility criteria.

-Parents also have the entitlement to parents leave in Ireland.
-This has recently been extended from 5 weeks to 7 weeks for children born or adopted after 1st July 2022.
-This leave must be used before the child turns 2 years old.
-An employee may qualify for payment of 250 EURO per week depending on their PRSI contributions.
+There is also an entitlement to parents’ leave in Ireland.
+This has recently been extended from five to seven weeks for children born or adopted after 1st July 2022.
+This leave must be used before the child turns two years old.
+An employee may qualify for payment of 250 EURO per week, depending on their PRSI contributions.

-In addition to maternity, paternity and parents leave.
-Employees also have the option of parental leave.
-This type of leave is unpaid, an employee is entitled to 26 weeks before a child's 12th birthday.
+In addition to maternity, paternity and parents’ leave, employees also have the option of parental leave.
+This type of leave is unpaid and an employee is entitled to 26 weeks before a child's 12th birthday.
 Generally, an employee must have been working for their employer for at least one year before being entitled to this type of leave.

 SICKNESS LEAVE IN IRELAND